 Distance to School - a 'straight line' distance measurement is used in all home to school distance measurements in Hertfordshire.
 Distances are measured using a computerised mapping system to two decimal places.

 The measurement is taken from the AddressBase Premium address point of your child's house to the address point of the school.

 AddressBase Premium data is a nationally recognized method of identifying the location of schools and individual residences.

 Sibling - a sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently in the same household from Monday to Friday at the time of application.
 A sibling link will not be recognised for children living temporarily in the same household for example a child who usually lives with one parent but has temporarily moved.
-A sibling must be on the roll of the named school at the time the younger child starts.
+A sibling must be in school at the time of application and be expected to still be on roll at the time of admission.